Just how nice is this place?

 Besides fishing what can I do?

 Fishing is the main show but we offer canoeing, kayaking, stand up paddle boarding or hiking as optional activities.
-Of course there is the Spa, the sauna, the hot tub and the bar to help fill the evening hours.
+Of course there is the Spa, the sauna, the hot tub, new fitness center and two bars to help fill the evening hours.
 In August the northern lights, a bucket list experience, are often on the menu.